waysignal/catmodel_glossary/glossary.md

 ##### Ground up loss (GUL)
 total loss before the application of any (re)insurance financial structures used for model validation, and comparing to Gross loss to see the effect of modeled financial structures (limits, deductibles)
+##### Loss Exceedence Curve (or Exceedence probability curve), EP(x)
+this is the output of a Loss Exceedence Chart.
+It plots on the y-axis the probability and on the x-axis, the loss exposure or a loss random variable .
+A point at ($100, 50%) means there is a 50pc chance that there will be a loss of $100 or greater.
++ up and to the right has the probability on the x axis and loss on y, invert the probability to get the return period
++ down and to the right has the probability on the y axis and loss on the x
 ##### Net pre-cat
 gross loss + facultative and per risk reinsurance applied; before catastrophe treaties
 ##### Occurrence Exceedance Probability (OEP)